matteochestnut/hitti-koch-scanpath/README.md

-# hitti-kock-scanpath
+# hitti-koch-scanpath
- Simple python implementation of Itti-Kock saliency and wta (from MATLAB saliency toolbox)
+ Simple python implementation of Itti-Koch saliency and wta (from MATLAB saliency toolbox)